biotite-dev/gecos/doc/cli.rst

 --------------------------------

 An alphabet is defined as the set of symbols a sequence may contain.
-For the unambiguous nucleobase alphabet contains the four symbols ``A``, ``C``, ``G`` and ``T``.
+For example the unambiguous nucleobase alphabet contains the four symbols ``A``, ``C``, ``G`` and ``T``.

 By default *Gecos* creates a color scheme for the amino acid alphabet based on